3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

+For an $e^{-}$ - i$^{+}$ jet we correspondingly show in Fig. \ref{Bacc2} four panels, indicating a possible acceleration mechanism for the jet electrons, at time $t =900\, \omega_{\rm pe}^{-1}$ comparable to Fig. \ref{Bacc}.
+Panel a) shows the phase space $x- \gamma V_{\rm x}$ where the peak of the jet electrons (red dots) is located at $x = 880\Delta$.
+A color map of the electric field component $E_{\rm x}$ with the arrows of the magnetic field component $B_{\rm y, z}$ is shown in panel b).
+The strong negative $E{\rm x}$ at the center of the jet is responsible for the electron acceleration.
+Panel c) depicts a color map of $E_{\rm x}$ in the $y - z$ plane at $x/\Delta = 880$, marked by the vertical line in panel a), with arrows indicating the $(B_{\rm y},B_{\rm z})$.
+Panel d) shows the total magnetic field strength at $x/\Delta=$880, for $281<y/\Delta, z/\Delta < 481$.
+The arrows indicate the magnetic field $(B_{\rm y},B_{\rm z})$ and the red circles on panels b and d, indicate possible reconnection sites.

-Figure \ref{Btot}a shows that at $x/\Delta=800$ the inner MI mode becomes dominant due to the collimation of jet electrons, which generate the clockwise circular magnetic field.
-At the same time, the outer MI mode starts to split in the jet, resulting in a number of magnetic structures through the residues of the MIs.
-These structures are found in the areas of weak magnetic fields (blue) where swirling and/or incoming-outgoing magnetic fields exist.
-A possible reconnection site is marked by a red circle where the magnetic flux changes from being oriented inward (on the left) to being oriented outward (on the right).
-This is a typical morphology of the magnetic reconnection sites.
-These magnetic structures start to get surrounded by fields of opposite polarity as shown in Fig. \ref{jxByz}c below.
-The magnetic fields are produced by the jet current modulated by the excited kKHI and MI.
-At this time the outer MI mode is dissipated as shown in Fig. \ref{3DBV}c, where the magnetic field is weak near the jet boundary.
+What we observe in this study is that the inner MI mode becomes dominant due to the collimation of the jet electrons, which generate the clockwise circular magnetic field.
+At the same time, the outer MI mode in the jet starts to split, resulting in a number of magnetic structures through the residues of the MIs.
+These structures are found in the areas of weak magnetic fields (blue) where swirling and/or oppositely directing magnetic fields exist, thus a possible reconnection site is marked by a red circle where the direction of the magnetic fields changes.
+In Fig. \ref{Bacc}d specifically, we see typical morphologies of a magnetic reconnection site.
+In our simulation results we have observed that possible reconnection sites are surrounded by oppositely swirling magnetic field patterns with a minimum magnetic field strength (dark blue).
+Note that the magnetic fields are produced by the jet current modulated by the excited kKHI and MI.
+At this time the outer MI mode is dissipated as shown in Fig. \ref{3DBV}c as well where the magnetic field is weak near the jet boundary.
+The toroidal field structure gets distorted and dispersed, as also seen in the movies\footnote{The total magnetic field in the $y-z$ plane at $289 < y/\Delta,\, z/\Delta <480$; for e$^{\pm}$ and e$^{-}$ - i$^{+}$ jets respectively, see supplementary videos Movie Btot$\_$pairJet.mp4, MovieBtot$\_$eiJet.mp4, at \href{https://doi.org/10.5281/zenodo.7017747} {doi:10.5281/zenodo.7017747}} provided as supplementary material for the two jet compositions (electron-positron and electron-ion), showing the spatial evolution of the magnetic field and their differences.
+Subsequently comparing panels d) of Figs. \ref{Bacc}, \ref{Bacc2} while inspecting the provided movies, one discerns how the magnetic field gets reorganized and forms multiple magnetic flux ropes.
+The supplemental movies for both magnetized jet compositions\footnote{see MovieBtot$\_$pairJet.mp4, MovieBtot$\_$eiJet.mp4 at \href{https://doi.org/10.5281/zenodo.7017747}{doi: 10.5281/zenodo.7017747}} further show that the magnetic structures interact with each other and with the surrounding environment, generating the right conditions for magnetic reconnection.